custodiotiago/LandingPage/README.md

 # LandingPage
-To practric frontend with HTML and CSS
+To practice frontend with HTML and CSS